devNikhil00/Calculator-project/README.md

 A minimal JavaScript calculator web app built for learning and demonstration purposes.

+## Live demo

+The project is hosted on GitHub Pages: https://devnikhil00.github.io/Calculator-project/

 ## Project structure

 - `index.html` — the app HTML shell and UI